ibm-cloud-docs/codeengine/learning-path.md

 ## Log and monitor your workloads
 {: #lp-log-mon}

-Logging can help you troubleshoot your applications, jobs and functions.
+Logging can help you troubleshoot your applications, jobs, and functions.
 See [Viewing logs](/docs/codeengine?topic=codeengine-logging).

 You can also [view, manage, and audit](/docs/codeengine?topic=codeengine-at_events) user-initiated activities that occur in your {{site.data.keyword.codeengineshort}} project.